Assignment #1: Tech Jobs Console

-This first project will be a simple prototype.
-A prototype in software development is a basic working version of a proposed product.
-Software developers build prototypes to get feedback on proposed features and adjust the project timeline, as needed.
-This prototype won’t be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.
+This first project will be a simple proof-of-concept prototype.
+It won’t be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.

 Your mentor on this project is Blake.

 In this project, you will show that you can: